-Ford Issues Recall On 350,000 SUVs And Trucks, Citing Problems Putting Them In 'Park'
+Ford Recalls 350,000 SUVs And Trucks, Citing Problems Putting Them In 'Park'

 Those affected vehicles include:

-Ford says that this smaller recall "involves approximately 161 vehicles in North America with 142 in the United States and federalized territories, 18 in Canada and one in Mexico."
+Ford says this smaller recall "involves approximately 161 vehicles in North America with 142 in the United States and federalized territories, 18 in Canada and one in Mexico."